coocos/k8s-k3d-notes/README.md

 Plenty of Kubernetes concepts are not covered here, including ConfigMaps, Secrets, DaemonSets, Jobs, CronJobs, PersistentVolumes and many other things.
 Please see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/) for more information.

+The examples were tested with the following:

+* kubectl 1.19.7
+* k3d 4.4.2

 ## Creating a cluster

 First things first, you need a Kubernetes cluster to deploy your applications to.
 There are obviously a number of ways to go about this, but especially for local development k3d is a lightweight option for spinning up a multinode cluster on a single machine.
 Additionally, k3d ships with an optional [local container registry](https://k3d.io/usage/guides/registries/#using-a-local-registry), which you can use to distribute your custom container images within the cluster.
 If you're running MacOS, you can use [brew](https://github.com/Homebrew/brew) to install k3d: